Schaumburg Criminal Law Information Center

 Schaumburg Criminal Cases

 All weekday Schaumburg Bond Court Hearings are at 1:30 p.m. in Room 108 of the Rolling Meadows Courthouse.
-Bond Court for Schaumburg Bond Hearings on weekends and court holidays is at 1:30 p.m. in Room 100 of the Leighton Criminal Court Building at 26th and California.
+Bond Court for Schaumburg Bond Hearings on weekends and court holidays is at 1:30 p.m. in Room 100 of the Leighton Criminal Court Building at 26th and California in Chicago.

 All Schaumburg Preliminary Hearings are in Room 108 of the Rolling Meadows Courthouse throughout the day.